Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Dr. Shinichi Watanabe, Professor of the Pharmaceutical Affairs and Informatics Unit, Teikyo Heisei University Faculty of Pharmaceutical Sciences, gave a lecture titled "Research and Study on Guidelines for Activities to Provide Information on the Sale of Ethical Drugs".

-Then, from the results of the survey conducted in FY2019, he introduced the status of responses of the four surveyed organizations and pharmaceutical companies regarding "establishment and members of the supervisory department and the examination and supervision committee," "examination of materials for sales information provision activities," "evaluation and education," "implementation of monitoring and guidance such as monitoring," "response to inappropriate sales information provision activities," "complaint window," etc. The status of response by the four organizations surveyed and member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ) was presented.
+Then, from the results of the survey conducted in FY2019, he introduced the status of responses of the four surveyed organizations and pharmaceutical companies regarding "establishment and membership of supervisory departments and examination and supervision committees," "examination of materials for sales information provision activities," "evaluation and education," "implementation of monitoring and guidance such as monitoring," "response to inappropriate sales information provision activities," "complaints desk," etc. The status of response by the four organizations surveyed and member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ) was presented.

 In closing, he stated that he hoped that the results of this survey would be used as a reference to check their own systems and that the provision of information by manufacturers and distributors to healthcare professionals is essential for appropriate drug treatment, and that they should continue to provide appropriate information for patients who need pharmaceutical products.